deadflare/printhere/README.md

 can enter any number of variables separated by comma to be printed

-works with data types that can be printed with std::cout, and converted with std::to_string

-data types include string, char, int, float, double, etc
+works with the common data types: int, string, char, bool, float, etc

 ### files: